Baked Feta With Cherry Tomatoes And Herbs

 - Preheat the oven to 200°C.

-- Place the Feta Cheese in the center of a small baking dish.
+- Place the Low-Fat Feta Cheese in the center of a small baking dish.

-- Add the Cherry Tomatoes and Garlic around it.
+- Add the Cherry Tomatoes and Garlic around the cheese.

-- Drizzle with Olive Oil and sprinkle over the Dried Oregano, Fresh Thyme, and Black Pepper.
+- Drizzle with Olive Oil and sprinkle with Dried Oregano, Fresh Thyme, and Black Pepper.

-- Bake for 20 to 25 minutes, until the tomatoes burst and the feta is soft and lightly golden.
+- Bake for 20 to 25 minutes until the tomatoes burst and the feta is soft.

-- Warm the Green Lentils in a small pan or microwave.
+- Warm the Cooked Green Lentils in a small pan.

-- Remove the baking dish from the oven and gently spoon the warm lentils around the baked feta and tomatoes.
+- Spoon the warm lentils around the baked feta and tomatoes.

-- Scatter over the Fresh Parsley if using and serve immediately.
+- Scatter the Fresh Parsley on top and serve immediately.

 Notes